Claude Code Keyboard Shortcuts

 Start the line with ! to run it in bash mode — for example !ls or !git status.
 The command runs in the same working directory as your session and the output is shared back to Claude, so you can ask follow-up questions about it.

-How do I exit a Claude Code session?
+How do I exit Claude Code in the terminal?

 Press Ctrl+D, type /exit, or type /quit.
 If a request is running, press Esc once to cancel it, or Ctrl+C to interrupt the underlying process.
 Sessions are saved automatically — use claude --continue to pick up where you left off.